wcgordon1/blog-starter-app/_posts/dynamic-routing.md

 ---
-title: 'Updates to the first post'
+title: 'Updates to the first post, does there need to be more here?
+Lets see if there does. '
 excerpt: 'We'll put some words here, eventually...'
 coverImage: '/assets/blog/dynamic-routing/cover.jpg'
 date: '2022-11-12T05:35:07.322Z'